shifanmao/Block-Copolymer/diblockcopoly/README.md

 The polymers are modeled as wormlike chains, Gaussian chains, and perfectly rigid rods.
 Phase transition spinodal and critical wavemode of phase segregation can be found at different chemical correlation and monomer rigidities.

+Renormalized phase diagrams are found by F-H/Brazovskii theory of free energy expansion up to quartic-order density fluctuations.